 Head of the Anatomy Department at Faculty of Medicine.
-Scientific Coordinator of CME.
+Principal Investigator of the Thematic Line "Aging & Neuroscience Reserach" of CINTESIS since 2014.
+Coordinator of the Center of Experimental Morphology (CME), a research Unit of Fundação para a Ciência e a Tecnologia (FCT), devoted to the study of the cellular and molecular mechanisms of neural plasticity and survival in the normal brain, and under conditions of degeneration or dysfunction until 2014 when the Unit merged with CINTESIS. (http://anatomia.med.up.pt/cme/).
 Coordinator of the Post-Graduate specialization course in Anatomical Dissection and of the Update Course in Spine.
 Member of the Scientific and Consulting organs of the Faculty of Medicine.
-Coordinator of the Center of Experimental Morphology (CME), a research Unit of Fundação para a Ciência e a Tecnologia (FCT), devoted to the study of the cellular and molecular mechanisms of neural plasticity and survival in the normal brain, and under conditions of degeneration or dysfunction. (http://anatomia.med.up.pt/cme/).
-Currently the group consist of 7 undergraduate students, 4 PhD students, 8 PhD, 1 technician, 1 animal room management, 1 secretary and 1 account assistant.
+Member of tge Senate of University of Porto.

 Alcohol and Stress.
 Prolonged alcohol consumption modifies the activity of the hypothalamo-pituitary-adrenal (HPA) axis by down-regulating neurons of the hypothalamic paraventricular nucleus that synthesize corticotrophin releasing hormone and vasopressin.
 These changes reflect adaptation of the HPA axis to excess alcohol, instead of ethanol-induced neurotoxicity.